AntimatterReactor/fluffyf/README.md

 ### SemVer

-This project uses SemVer 2.0.
+This project uses [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
 However, as of January 2024, this project has not reached version `1.0.0` yet.<br>
 As such, **expect extreme amounts of breaking changes per minor version changes**